anibalsande/Group5-UDC-Seneca/TechnicalandDeveloperNotes.md

 | Finish Technical and Developer Notes to November 26     | Finished Technical and Developer Notes to November 26, 2024                                 | This documentation is due at Seneca on November 26; Developer Notes can be continued to December 3, 2024 as LRM App will still be improved until then                                                               |

 ### Functional Test Plan
-For reference, the [Functional Test Plan for the LRM App](/images/pruebas_Manuales_22NOV2024) as of 22 November 2024 (in the original Spanish) is included in these notes.
+For reference, the [Functional Test Plan for the LRM App](/images/Pruebas_Manuales_22NOV2024.pdf) as of 22 November 2024 (in the original Spanish) is included with these notes.

 ## References
 Baraka, S. (2024).
 Multiple (Linear) Regression: Formula, Examples, and FAQ. ***Indeed.com***.
 Retrieved from [https://www.indeed.com/career-advice/career-development/multiple-regression](https://www.indeed.com/career-advice/career-development/multiple-regression)